 Dressed Irons Guild

-Lifestyle • Sports • Education
+Lifestyle • Education • Sports

 The Dressed Irons Guild is a fly tying community which is all about sharing fly tying knowledge with a bit of fly fishing thrown in.
 The goal of the Dressed Irons Guild is to build a community of people who love fly tying and want to learn and share what they know.
 If nothing else it a place to come and ask questions of other to (hopefully) get the information you need.
 As well as talk some about fly fishing along the way!